boy1906/meteor-accounts-saml/README.md

 Meteor-accounts-saml
 ==================

-SAML v2 login support for existing password based accounts
+SAML v2 login support for existing password based accounts and new ones.

 -----